 |

-Stereotyping and Emotions (STEM) Lab - Areas of interest include category differentiation and inter-group evaluative bias, the formation of stereotyping and prejudice in groups and the implications for information processing.
+Stereotyping and Emotions (STEM) Lab – Areas of interest include category differentiation and inter-group evaluative bias, the formation of stereotyping and prejudice in groups and the implications for information processing.
 Dr. Sadler has studied emotions, attributions and policy endorsement in response to the September 11 terrorist attacks.
 Her current research involves investigation of cognitive control and unconscious racial biases in decision-making in police officers.
-Currently accepting entering MA and MS Students. |
+Currently accepting entering MA Students or the MS Quantitative Methods Emphasis. |

 |